Longgui Park: History

-Road Dispute
+Road dispute

 Background

 During the period of magistrate Wang Chien-fa's term (2005-2014), county council member Chen Hai-shan (陳海山) proposed to open a new road from Xincun Road (新村路) to Haipu Road (海埔路), running through Longgui Park and the nearby abandoned Taiwan Power Company power station.

 In 2015, Ou Zhi-cheng (歐致誠), the Penghu power station plant manager, proposed preservation of the power station buildings.
 Chen Hai-shan rejected this, saying "There is not any reason to preserve Magong power station because I cannot tell any kind feature of it."
 He insisted on demolishing the plant and Longgui Park for construction of the new road.

 Penghu County Government and Taiwan Power Company negotiated that the company would release the land on November 8, 2016.

-In early October 2017, county executive Chen Kuang-fu (陳光復) promised that "The project of opening a road from Xincun Road to Haipu Road" must begin the next March.
+In early October 2017, county executive Chen Kuang-fu promised that "The project of opening a road from Xincun Road to Haipu Road" must begin the next March.

 However, by June 2018 the project had not started.
 County council member Chen Hai-shan asked Hsueh Hung-ying (薛宏營, the director of Penghu county government economic affairs department) to execute the project as soon as possible.
 "If county council could agree to afford the advance payment (NTD 25,820,000), we might start the construction in August."
 Hsueh replied.
 Chen Hai-shan promised Hsueh the advance payment would be approved in the session, but if it didn't, construction should still start.
 "We'll see about that!"
 Chen Hai-shan threatened.